esperanto-tx/esperanto-tx.github.io/_posts/en/2017-09-02-Eo_Klubo_NK_Semajnfino.md

    caption: Photos by Ron Wolf
 ---
 <!--more-->
-We celebrated, learned, played, sang, watched films and fested together during a three-day weekend.
+We celebrated, learned, played, sang, watched films and feasted together during a three-day weekend.
 The time was enjoyed by all.

 ## Other Posts
 {: .t60 }